oracle/pgql-lang/pages/pgql-1.0-spec.md

   (c:Class) -/:subclass_of*/-> (:Class WITH name = 'ArrayList')
 ```

 Here, we find all classes that are a subclass of `'ArrayList'`.
-The regular pattern `subclass_of*` matches a path consisting of zero or more edges with the label `subclass_of`.
-Because the pattern may match a path with zero edges, it is allowed for the two query vertices to bind to the same data vertex if the data vertex satisfies the value constraints specified for path vertices (i.e. the vertex has a label `'Class'` and a property name with a value `'ArrayList'`.
+The regular path pattern `subclass_of*` matches a path consisting of zero or more edges with the label `subclass_of`.
+Because the pattern may match a path with zero edges, the two query vertices can be bound to the same data vertex if the data vertex satisfies the constraints specified in both source and destination vertices (i.e. the vertex has a label `'Class'` and a property `name` with a value `'ArrayList'`.

 ## Path Pattern Composition